nf-core/website/sites/stats/pages/community/slack.md

     subtitle="nf-core repository web views per day from {inputs.range_filtering_a_query.start} to {inputs.range_filtering_a_query.end}"
 />

-[^1][^2]

-[^1]: Slack considers users to be inactive when they haven't used slack for the previous 14 days.
+ℹ️Slack considers users to be inactive when they haven't used slack for the previous 14 days.

-[^2]: Data from before 2019-07-24 fudged by reverse-engineering billing details on the slack admin pages.
+⚠️Data from before 2019-07-24 fudged by reverse-engineering billing details on the slack admin pages.